A Mixed-Membership Model for Social Network Clustering: Parameter Estimation

 \section{Parameter Estimation}

-In this section, we estimate the parameters in our mixed membership model via a Bayesian approach.
+In this section, we estimate the parameters in our mixed membership model via a standard Bayesian method.
 At first, we posit a prior distribution for $\vZ$.
-Notice that each component in $\vZ$, $Z_i$, consists of $h$ elements representing percentages adding up to $1$.
-Dirichlet distribution turns out to be a reasonable and widely-accepted choice for the prior.
-For $1 \le i \le n$, let $Zi$'s be i.i.d.\ random variables such that
+Notice that each component in $\vZ$, $Z_i$, consists of $h$ elements representing probabilities adding up to $1$.
+Dirichlet distribution appears a reasonable and widely-accepted choice for its prior.
+For $1 \le i \le n$, let $Z_i$'s be random variables such that

 where $\valpha$ is an $h$-dimensional hyperparameter vector.
+The initial selection of $\valpha$ is flexible unless related information is available.
+In practice, one may choose each element in $\valpha$ to be equal to $1/h$.
 For each $Z_i$ in $\vZ$, our goal is to approximate the posterior distribution of $Z_i$ given $\vA$.
-We exploit the {\em Gibbs sampling} algorithm proposed in~\cite{Gelfand}.
+We exploit the Gibbs sampling algorithm proposed by~\citet{Gelfand}.